Leadership

 Vision

-The Georgia Chapter of Government Management Information Sciences (GA-GMIS) will be the foremost association for connecting public service information technology professionals in Georgia.
+The Georgia Chapter of Government Management Information Sciences (GA-GMIS) will be the leading association for connecting and educating public service information technology professionals in Georgia.

 Mission Statement